 About Me.

-My academic specializations allow me to work in Rhetorical Theory, Media Ecology, Rhetoric of Technology, Ethics & Crisis Communication in the Public Sphere, Ethics of Public Relations & Advertising, Forensics of Argumentation & Law, Philosophy of Communication, English Education, Writing Theory, Composition & Rhetoric, Sociolinguistics, Pragmatics, and Teaching English to Speakers of Other Languages (TESOL).
+I'm Dr. Amanda Sevilla, and I am currently a Teaching Associate Professor at the University of Pittsburgh in the Department of English.
+My academic specializations include Rhetorical Theory, Media Ecology, Rhetoric of Technology, Ethics & Crisis Communication in the Public Sphere, Ethics of Public Relations & Advertising, Forensics of Argumentation & Law, Philosophy of Communication, Writing Theory, Composition & Rhetoric, Pragmatics, and Teaching English to Speakers of Other Languages (TESOL).

 Education